T3XLua/T3X-ESP/README.md

 # T3X-ESP
-This is a roblox lua ESP script.
-Has a smooth GUI thanks to Rayfield.
+This is a roblox lua script hub and Has a smooth GUI thanks to Rayfield!
-This script highlights players and puts names above their head.
+This script highlights players and puts names above their head, has Jump and speed sliders and even a kick function!
 Have Fun!